Profile picture protocol

 - You have your own photo, and not that of your favourite actor or animal.

-- You don’t have a picture with a baby, not your niece, or nephew because how would anyone know that baby isn’t yours unless you explained?
+- You don’t have a picture with a baby, not your niece, or nephew.
 You may think the picture is cute, but carrying a baby ages you in the picture when unintended.

 - You could show cleavage, but at your own risk.

-- You don’t have a funny face unless it’s been voted as genuinely cute by sufficient number of people.
+- You aren’t making a funny face unless it’s been voted as genuinely cute by sufficient number of people.
 Because how would someone know it isn’t because you are just specially abled?